iSCSI Target Boot Overview

 Updated: February 29, 2012

-By using differencing virtual disks, you can use a single operating system image (the “golden image”) to boot up to 256 computers.
-As an example, in a deployment of Windows Server 2008 R2 HPC edition, the operating system image is approximately 20 GB.
-A common deployment is to have two mirrored disk drives that act as the boot volume.
-Rounding the operating system storage to 40 GB per instance, you would need approximately 10 TB of storage — for only the operating system image—to boot 256 computers.
-With iSCSI Target Server, however, you will use 40 GB for the operating system base image, and 2 GB for differencing virtual hard disks (VHDs) per server instance, totaling 552 GB for the operating system images.
+By using differencing virtual hard disks (VHDs), you can use a single operating system image (the “master image”) to boot up to 256 computers.
+As an example, let’s assume that you deployed Windows Server 2008 R2 HPC with an operating system image of approximately 20 GB, and you used two mirrored disk drives to act as the boot volume.
+You would have needed approximately 10 TB of storage for only the operating system image to boot 256 computers.
+With iSCSI Target Server, you will use 40 GB for the operating system base image, and 2 GB for differencing virtual hard disks per server instance, totaling 552 GB for the operating system images.
 This provides a savings of over 90% on storage for the operating system images alone.

-Controlled operating system images make it more secure and easy to manage.
+More secure and easier to manage.
 Some enterprises require that data be secured by physically locking storage in a centralized location.
 In this scenario, servers access the data remotely, including the operating system image.
-With iSCSI Target Server, administrators can centrally manage the operating system boot images, and control which applications to put in the golden image.
+With iSCSI Target Server, administrators can centrally manage the operating system boot images, and control which applications to use for the master image.

 Rapid deployment.
-Because the golden image is a sysprepped operating system image, when the computers boot from the golden image, they skip the file copying and installation phase that occurs during Windows Setup, and they go straight to the customization phase.
+Because the master image is prepared by using Sysprep, when computers boot from the master image, they skip the file copying and installation phase that occurs during Windows Setup, and they go straight to the customization phase.
 In Microsoft internal testing, 256 computers were deployed in 34 minutes.

 Fast recovery.
-Because the operating system images are hosted on the iSCSI Target Server computer, if the diskless client needs to be replaced, the new computer can point to the operating system image, and boot up immediately.
+Because the operating system images are hosted on the computer running iSCSI Target Server, if a diskless client needs to be replaced, the new computer can point to the operating system image, and boot up immediately.

 iSCSI Target Server can be installed as part of the File and iSCSI Services role service in Server Manager.